 The decision to withdraw an applicant family that includes a person with disabilities from the waiting list is subject to reasonable accommodation.
-If the applicant did not respond to a PHA request for information or updates, and the PHA determines that the family did not respond because of the family member's disability, the PHA must reinstate the applicant family to their former position on the waiting list [24 CFR 982.204(c)(2)].
+If the applicant did not respond to a PHA request for information or updates because of the family member's disability, the PHA must reinstate the applicant family to their former position on the waiting list [24 CFR 982.204(c)(2)].

-The waiting list will be updated as needed to ensure that all applicants and applicant information is current and timely.
+The waiting list will be updated annually to ensure that all applicants and applicant information is current and timely.

-To update the waiting list, the PHA will send an update request via first class mail to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
-This update request will be sent to the last address that the PHA has on record for the family.
+To update the waiting list, the FCHA will send an update request via first class mail to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
+This update request will be sent to the last address that the FCHA has on record for the family.
 The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.

-The family's response must be in writing and may be delivered in person, by mail, by email, or by fax.
-Responses should be postmarked or received by the PHA not later than 15 business days from the date of the PHA letter.
+The family's response must be in writing and may be delivered in person or by mail, by email, or fax.
+Responses should be postmarked or received by the FCHA not later than 10 business days from the date of the PHA letter.

-If the family fails to respond within 15 business days, the family will be removed from the waiting list without further notice.
+If the family fails to respond within 10 business days, the family will be removed from the waiting list without further notice.